-This is a very popular South Indian lentil vegetable soup which can be prepared in different ways using different kinds of vegetables.
-But the lentil used for this recipe is always the yellow split pigeon peas, though you can find variations like moong dal sambar also.
+This is a very popular South Indian style dal vegetable soup which can be prepared in different ways using different kinds of vegetables.
+But the dal used for this recipe is mostly the yellow split pigeon peas, though you can find variations like moong dal sambar also.

-The lentil vegetable soup or stew made in this way is very healthy as it is full of vegetables and lentils along with exotic spices like turmeric.
+The dal vegetable soup or stew made in this way is very healthy as it is full of vegetables and dal along with exotic spices like turmeric.
 It is delicious and goes well with rice too.

-You can still follow this method where you cook the dal (lentils) and vegetables separately and combine them later to make the sambar.
-In that case you can cook the dal (lentils) in the pressure cooker meanwhile cook the vegetables in another pot or pan and once both are cooked combine them and cook with added spices and tamarind extract.
+You can still follow this method where you cook the dal and vegetables separately and combine them later to make the sambar.
+In that case you can cook the dal (yellow pigeon peas/toor dal) in the pressure cooker meanwhile cook the vegetables in another pot or pan and once both are cooked combine them and cook with added spices and tamarind extract.

 However you can also cook them together in the pressure cooker as a one pot recipe which is much easier and quick.
 I almost always cook them all together in the pressure cooker which is very easy and delicious as well!